-The Essex County College Physical Therapist Assistant (PTA) program is full-time 2 year, 5 semester weekday program comprised of general education and core courses.
+The Physical Therapist Assistant Program at Essex County College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org ; website: http://www.capteonline.org.
+The program is full-time 2 year, 5 semester weekday program comprised of general education and core courses.
 The student gains knowledge in didactic and laboratory experiences and participates in clinical affiliations where the supervised student experiences practical application of physical therapy procedures previously studied in the classroom.
-The PTA program is accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE. www.capteonline.org).
 Upon successful completion of this curriculum, the student will be awarded an A.A.S. degree and be eligible to sit for the state licensure exam in the state where they are seeking licensure.

 Physical therapist assistants (PTAs) work as part of a team to provide physical therapy services under the direction and supervision of the physical therapist.
 PTAs implement selected components of patient/client interventions (treatment), obtain data related to the interventions provided, and make modifications in selected interventions either to progress the patient/client as directed by the physical therapist or to ensure patient/client safety and comfort.

 PTAs assist the physical therapist in the treatment of individuals of all ages, from newborns to the very oldest, who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.